Drug Testing FAQs

 |Heroin||Analgesic / Opiate||smack, tar, chasing the tiger||N/A||2 days|

-|Hallucinogen||pot, dope, weed, hash, hemp||Marinol, Cesamet||Single use: 2 to 7 days
+|Hallucinogen||pot, dope, weed, hash, hemp||Marinol, Cesamet||

-Prolonged, chronic use: 1 to 2 months or longer
+prolonged, chronic use: 1 to 2 months or longer

 |Methadone||Analgesic / Opiate||fizzies||Dolophine||3 days|

-|Methamphetamine||Stimulant||speed, ice, crystal, crank||Desosyn, Methedrine||Up to 2 days|
+|Methamphetamine||Stimulant||speed, ice, crystal, crank||Desoxyn, Methedrine||up to 2 days|

-|Methaqualone||depressants / sedatives / hypnotics||ludes, disco bisquits, 714, lemmons||Quaalude (off U.S. market)||Up to 14 days|
+|Methaqualone||depressants / sedatives / hypnotics||ludes, disco bisquits, 714, lemmons||Quaalude (withdrawn from U.S. market)||up to 14 days|

-|Stimulant||ecstacy, XTC, ADAM, lover's speed||N/A||Up to 2 days|
+|Stimulant||ecstacy, XTC, ADAM, lover's speed||N/A||up to 2 days|

 |Morphine||Analgesic / Opiate||N/A||Duramorph, Roxanol||2 days|

-|Phencyclidine||Hallucinogen||PCP, angel dust||N/A||8-14 days, but up to 30 days in chronic users|
+|Phencyclidine||Hallucinogen||PCP, angel dust||N/A||14 days, but up to 30 days in chronic users|

-|Propoxyphene||Analgesic / Opiate||N/A||Darvocet, Darvon (all form of propoxyphene withdrawn from US market in November 2010)||6 hours to 2 days|
+|Propoxyphene||Analgesic / Opiate||N/A||Darvocet, Darvon (all forms of propoxyphene withdrawn from U.S. market in November 2010)||6 hours to 2 days|

-If the initial screen is negative, a medical review officer (MRO) will contact the employer with the results.
+If the initial screen is negative, a medical review officer (MRO) will typically contact the employer with the results.
 If a positive result occurs, a MRO will contact the applicant for further questioning.
 It is important to notify the laboratory or MRO of any medications currently in use, including prescription, over-the-counter or herbal medications.
-The applicant may have to provide proof of a valid prescription for prescription medications.
+The applicant may have to provide proof of a valid prescription and prescriber information for prescription medications.

 A concern for anyone undergoing drug testing is the possibility of a false positive result.
-Initial screening drugs tests may infrequently result in false positive results, although confirmatory (GC-MS) testing greatly lessens the chances of a false positive - reducing the risk to close to zero.4
+Initial screening drugs tests may infrequently result in false positive results, although confirmatory (GC-MS) testing greatly lessens the chances of a false positive - reducing the risk to close to zero.

-If benzoylecgonine, the main metabolite of cocaine is detected, the subject cannot claim that the result is a false positive due to Novocaine administration, or any other "-canine" drug.
-Benzoylecgonine is only found in nature as a metabolite of cocaine, and there would no other valid reason for it to be present in a drug screen.4 As previously mentioned, confirmatory testing with GC-MS will identify individual drugs or metabolites in a sample, and almost eliminate the chance for a false positive result.
+If benzoylecgonine, the main metabolite of cocaine is detected, the person cannot claim that the result is a false positive due to Novocaine or any other "-caine" type of drug.
+Benzoylecgonine is only found in nature as a metabolite of cocaine, and there would be no other valid reason for it to be present in a drug screen.
+As previously mentioned, confirmatory testing with GC-MS will identify individual drugs or metabolites in a sample, and almost eliminate the chance for a false positive result.
+(Doering, et al)